 Tricker's uses experience and experts to propagate, identify and keep the 'true' variety that has adorned water gardens for decades.
 We strive to have our customers enjoy the varieties as they were meant to be enjoyed.
 For example, read about Tricker's red flowered popular water lily Gloriosa from the 1920s or other water lilies.

-There are special "pygmy" water lilies that will spread less than 2-3 feet.
-These are often selected for tub gardening or for that special place in your water garden pool that needs a water lily in miniature.
+There are special "pygmy" water lilies that can spread less than 2-3 feet or less when planted in smaller containers but the special characteristic of blooming and growing is still maintained.
+These are often selected for tub gardening or for that special place in your water garden pool that needs a smaller spreading and flowering water lily.

 Sunlight Requirements Most water lilies require at least 4-6 hours of sunlight per day.
 We have developed some varieties that can still bloom and grow with reduced light such as the tropical water lilies Patricia, Independence', 'Janice', 'Blue Bird', 'Panama Pacific' and other hybridizers such as 'August Koch', and 'Dauben'.
 All of these varieties you will find in Tricker's on line store!
 Not only do the mentioned tropical water lilies require less daily light, but they also are known for growing and blooming long into the fall or autumn when all other water lilies are going dormant.
 Hardy varieties require more sunlight and typically require full (not shaded) sunlight.